When are Permits Required?

 A Building permit is required in order to protect the health, safety and welfare of the public.
 It does so by providing the means for City officials to review the project design and to inspect the construction for minimum standards as required by the adopted Building Code and the City Code.

-A building permit is required for new construction, additions, alteration, renovations, relocations, and repairs or rehabilitation of a building or structure.
+A building permit is required for new construction, additions, alteration, change of occupancy, renovations, relocations, and repairs or rehabilitation of a building or structure.
 Electrical, Plumbing and A/C and Heating may also be require.
 Your licensed contractor will know the requirements applicable.

 The City requires all contractors to register before doing any work within the city limits.
 A list of licensed contractors is available at the Planning and Development Department.